Skip to main content

 Cost Comparison: Riester vs. Pension Depot

 Why is the switch better?
 The main reason is the cost.
-While classic Riester insurance often has high annual fees, the Pension Depot will be much cheaper.
+While classic Riester insurance often has high annual fees, the Pension Depot (legally capped at a maximum effective cost of 1.0% per year for standard products) will be much cheaper.
 Here is an example of what this means over 30 years:

 Classic Riester